 Once the starting ecosystem is in place, it is time to provide the means to further extend and reach out to other actors, supporting the DIHs and favouring the development of successful results.
-Therefore, the flowering phase focuses exactly on strengthening the DIHs network and the innovation ecosystem, with the objective of empowering DIHs to build up their network where all sectors (technology, agriculture, finance, research) come together.
+Therefore, the flowering phase focuses exactly on strengthening the DIHs network and the innovation ecosystem, with the objective of empowering DIHs to build up their network where all sectors (technology, agriculture, finance, research) come together and effectively start reaching out to farmers

 The harvesting phase encompasses the last period of the project.
-The results coming in from the activities performed by the growing network will be used to showcase the ecosystem's success stories, providing a hook to incentivize other stakeholders to come on board.
+The results coming in from the activities performed by the growing network will be used to showcase the ecosystem's success stories, providing a hook to incentivize other stakeholders, including farmers, to come on board.
 The established ecosystem will then become a proper legal entity by the end of this phase.